-Ecology maintains one monitoring site for nitrogen dioxide at the Beacon Hill station.
-In 2007, the monitoring technique and equipment changed to record $NO_y$ instead of $NO_x$ , in order to observe all reactive nitrogen compounds. $NO_y$ is $NO_x$ plus all other reactive nitrogen oxides present in the atmosphere. $NO_y$ components such as nitric acid (HNO3) and peroxyacetyl nitrate (PAN) can be important contributors to the formation of ozone and fine particulate matter.
-The additional nitroxyl compounds are generally present in much lower concentrations than $NO_2$ (or $NO_x$ ).
+Ecology runs equipment measuring nitrogen dioxide at the Beacon Hill station.
+The monitoring method now records $NO_y$ instead of $NO_x$ , in order to observe all reactive nitrogen compounds. $NO_y$ is $NO_x$ plus all other reactive nitrogen oxides present in the atmosphere. $NO_y$ components such as nitric acid (HNO3) and peroxyacetyl nitrate (PAN) can be important contributors to the formation of ozone and fine particulate matter.
+An additional Seattle site began in June 2014 at 10th & Weller.
+This site is a "near road" site, located very close to Interstate 5 in the Seattle Chinatown International District.
+To learn more about the monitoring method visit https://www3.epa.gov/ttn/amtic/nearroad.html

-Figure 14 shows NO2 concentrations through 2005.
+Figure 13 shows NO2 concentrations for Beacon Hill through 2005.
 In 2006, no data were recorded due to the relocation of the Beacon Hill monitor to a different location on the same property.
-From 2007 onward, the concentration of NO2 is represented as NOy - NO, since NO2 is no longer directly recorded, and NOy = NO + NO2 + other nitroxyl compounds.
-The annual average for each year has consistently been less than half of the federal standard, as shown in Figure 14 and in the statistical summary on page A-21 of the Appendix.
+From 2007 onward, the concentration of NO2 is represented as $NO_y - NO$ , since $NO_2$ is no longer directly recorded, and $NO_y = NO + NO_2 +$ other nitroxyl compounds.
+Figure 13 shows $NO_2$ concentrations for Seattle 10th & Weller.
+The annual average for each year has consistently been less than half of the federal standard, as shown in Figure 13 and in the statistical summary on page A-18 of the Appendix.